Category Archives: GT30G 2022-23

 Please read all of these instructions carefully and ASK FOR HELP if something is unclear!
 You have a lot of flexibility to be as creative as you want, but there are some things that you need to include, so pay attention to the instructions.

-The yearbook is divided into sections.
 Each section has a divider page that introduces the content and contains some pictures that would fit in that section.
 You need to create AT LEAST one divider page.

 Sections/Dividers: